 Contact: Roger Lemons.

-Green Sanctuary Designation
+Green Sanctuary Designation (on hiatus)

 “Green Sanctuary” is a designation awarded by the Unitarian Universalist Association to recognize the congregations that have shown a strong commitment to our Seventh Principle: “Respect for the interdependent web of all existence of which we are a part.”
 To earn this designation, congregations must complete at least 12 projects in four different areas: environmental justice, religious education, worship and celebration, and green living.